Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: Abstract

 \section{Abstract}

-Digital twins of radio access networks require packet-level traffic generators that reproduce the size and timing of packets while remaining compact and easy to recalibrate as traffic changes.
+Digital twins of radio access networks require packet-level traffic generators that reproduce the size and timing of packets while remaining compact and easy to configure as traffic changes.
 We address this need with a hybrid generator that combines a small hidden Markov model, which captures buffering, streaming, and idle states, with a mixture density network that models the joint distribution of payload length and \ac{IAT} in each state using Student-t mixtures.
 The state space and emission family are designed to handle heavy-tailed \acp{IAT} by anchoring an explicit idle state in the tail and allowing each component to adapt its tail thickness.
-We evaluate the model on public traces of web, smart home, and encrypted media traffic and compare it with recent neural network and transformer based generators as well as hidden Markov baselines.
-Across most datasets and metrics, including average per-flow cumulative distribution functions, autocorrelation based measures of temporal structure, and Wasserstein distances between flow descriptors, the proposed generator matches the real traffic most closely in the majority of cases while using orders of magnitude fewer parameters.
-The full model occupies around 0.2 MB in our experiments, which makes it suitable for deployment inside digital twins where memory footprint and low-overhead adaptation are critical.
+We evaluate the model on public traces of smart home and encrypted media traffic and compare it with recent neural network and transformer based generators as well as hidden Markov baselines.
+Across four datasets and metrics, including average per-flow cumulative distribution functions, autocorrelation based measures of temporal structure, and Wasserstein distances, the proposed generator matches the real traffic most closely in the majority of cases while using orders of magnitude fewer parameters.
+The full model occupies around 0.2 MB and achieves a generation throughput of over 21,000 packets per second in our experiments, making it suitable for deployment inside digital twins where minimal memory footprint and low-latency execution are critical.